jnour/Jenkins-Android/README.md

 ## 3- Configure Jenkins for Android Project

 To Add a new project to Jenkins, we have to create a New Item.
-  *Steps to follow are :
+Steps to follow are :

-⋅⋅* Name your Project
+*Name your Project
-⋅⋅* Handle Source Code : Set up your repository URL using SVN or GIT ⋅⋅* Build : Choose your android build system Ant/Gradle For project using Ant build system : Select option Add Build Step ==> Call Ant
+*Handle Source Code : Set up your repository URL using SVN or GIT *Build : Choose your android build system Ant/Gradle For project using Ant build system : Select option Add Build Step ==> Call Ant
                                        Then specify your ant target (defined in your build file)==>More details further
                                        Finally specify path to your build file.
 (Ex: Project Parent folder/build.xml)

   For project using Gradle build system : Select option Add Build Step ==> Invoke Gradle Script
                                           Select option Gradle Wrapper
                                           Finally specify the task to execute (Ex: clean build)
                                           Gradle build file Path : app/build.gradle.==>More details further